 Pay Entitlement and Procedure when Sick

 Although you are not employed, you are normally entitled (because you pay Class 1 National Insurance contributions) to receive Statutory Sick Pay (SSP) if you are ill.
-Under this scheme, we are responsible for paying the first 28 weeks sick pay.
+Under this scheme, we are responsible for paying the first 28 weeks of sick pay.
 If you become ill and cannot carry out your duties, you can, therefore, claim sick pay, provided the illness lasts for at least four consecutive days (including Saturdays, Sundays and public holidays).

-If entitled to SSP, stipend will be paid according to SSP rules.
+If entitled to SSP, the stipend will be paid according to SSP rules.
 Sick pay works on a rolling 12-month period and takes account of all absences within that period.
 At present, this entitles full-time stipendiary clergy to receive their full stipend for 28 weeks, providing the following requirements are met:

 - For sickness absence of up to seven days, a self-certificate must be obtained, completed and submitted to the HR & Stipends administrator at Church House (a copy of the self-certificate form [SC2 form] can be downloaded here or obtained from either the HR & Stipends administrator at Diocesan Church House or by contacting payroll services at Church House in London.